New Island Tower at Polynesian Village Resort: Opening Date, Timeline & Progress Photos

 Newer Walt Disney World fans may not realize it, but this stretch of land was once relatively tranquil.
 I don’t recall what it was like before the Wedding Pavilion was built in the mid-1990s, but up until the Villas at Grand Floridian, it was a peaceful area with large swaths of beach and green space between the Polynesian and Grand Floridian.
 Now, there’s a lot of parking and development, with more on the horizon.
 Really has a “paved paradise to put up a parking lot” kind of feeling to it.

-However it’s categorized, my sincere hope is that the Poly tower is built as if it were a standalone resort like Riviera Resort or the planned Reflections, rather than in the style of Bay Lake Tower or the Villas at Grand Floridian.
+My sincere hope is that the Island Tower is built as if it were a standalone resort like Riviera Resort or the planned Reflections, rather than in the style of Bay Lake Tower or the Villas at Grand Floridian.
 Meaning, that it contains counter and table service restaurants and other amenities.

 The last time we stayed at the Polynesian, the beach was packed with guests during the Disney Enchantment fireworks–to the point that there was literally no available space–and the lobby was incredibly crowded with people waiting to be seated at ‘Ohana and elsewhere.
 The existing Polynesian infrastructure is often already stretched to its breaking point, and this tower needs to provide relief to that.
 Adding guest rooms without amenities will further exacerbate those problems, so we really hope that isn’t the plan.